 The salesperson does most of the talking

-A product-selling rep will end up doing most of the talking when interacting with prospects.
+When interacting with prospects, a product-selling rep will do most of the talking.
 In consultative selling, the prospect will either do more or an equal amount of talking.

 Pitch centers around explanations and descriptions